Ellestial/100-days-of-code/r1-log.md

 **Today's Progress**: Finished first draft of To Do List in vanilla JS.

 **Thoughts**: I managed to create a rough slideToggle() and fadeOff() in vanilla JS.
 I'd like to clean it up tomorrow to make it more sustainable and have it potentially work for any situation.

+## Day 21: March 25, 2019

+**Today's Progress**: Finished edits to To Do List in vanilla JS.

+**Thoughts**: I'm frustrated I couldn't think of an equation that could work to responsively create a sliding animation who's duration would be based on a function parameter.
+I should revisit this in a couple weeks.